jobannon/deployadactyl/README.md

 |`-health-check`|turns on the health check handler that confirms an application is up and running before finishing a push
 |`-route-mapper`|turns on the route mapper handler that will map additional routes to an application during a deployment. see the Cloud Foundry manifest documentation [here](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#routes) for more information

-### API
+## API

-A deployment by hitting the API using `curl` or other means.
+A deployment can be executed or modified by hitting the API using `curl` or other means.
 For more information on using the Deployadactyl API visit the [API documentation](https://github.com/compozed/deployadactyl/wiki/Deployadactyl-API-Versions) in the wiki.

-#### Example Curl
+### Example Push Curl

 ```bash
 curl -X POST \